mechagomizilla/RE_Style-Restyling-MyAnimeList-in-Another-CSS/README.md

 Of course, remember to replace [colour] by an available colour from this repository. i.e.: <pre>@import "https://InsanityDevice.github.io/MALstyles/MAL_red.css";</pre>
 The link should redirect you towards the appropriate css file if you enter it in your navigation bar.

-NB: These themes do not currently work on the white theme templates, however they do work on the default and dark templates.
-I might eventually work on overriding the white theme overrides that make them incompatible, but it's far from a priority.

 Screenshots*: [Red](http://i.imgur.com/JMPvV9I.png)/[Blue](http://i.imgur.com/UDpGJhQ.png)/[Orange](http://i.imgur.com/hFMfQTr.png)

 Here are the links to my anime and manga pages if you want live exemples of my styles: [Anime list](https://myanimelist.net/animelist/Insanitium?status=7)/[Manga list](https://myanimelist.net/mangalist/Insanitium?status=7)